zu213/walkanywhere/PROMPTS.md

 14. "nice now can you add a glass button affect all the right bar nav buttons"

-15. "can you add a Prompts.md file to the route adn add all prompts i type ot it in this repo past aswwell if possible then can you add a note to the cladue.md to populate this in future for yourself."
+15. "can you add a Prompts.md file to the route and add all prompts i type ot it in this repo past aswwell if possible then can you add a note to the cladue.md to populate this in future for yourself."